Sayed-said93/Power-BI/README.md

 Page2:-
-I added an line and cluster column chart to show
+I added a line and cluster column chart to show

 1-Total Cost and  gross margin per data